 From August 13th to 16th, the sessions of the course "Seafloor data and image processing for deep-sea benthic habitat studies" were held.
-This training was organized by the Instituto del Mar del Perú (Imarpe) in collaboration with the Peruvian Society of Environmental Law (SPDA) and was given by the researcher Andrea Varzi MSc, from the University of Milan (Italy).
+This training was organized by the Instituto del Mar del Perú (Imarpe) in collaboration with the Peruvian Society for Environmental Law (SPDA) and was given by the researcher Andrea Varzi MSc, from the University of Milan (Italy).

 The inauguration was presided by Luis Vásquez Espinoza, Director General of Oceanographic Research and Climate Change of Imarpe.
 Mr. Vásquez highlighted the importance of studying the seabed and its ecosystems, which are home to a wide range of biodiversity.
 In addition, he added, it contributes to the processing of bathymetric data and images of the seafloor and the use of programs to model and characterize benthic habitats.